Niko171993/stock-market/README.md

 ### Day 12

 In the admin page, add new Stock Added, also localStorage added to keep track of changes, also found a big bug that i fixed, regarding rendering

+### Day 13

+After a couple days of rest, I made the modal responsive